Kasabian: 2023–2024: Happenings

 On 16 June 2023, Kasabian released "Algorithms", the lead single for their next record which would be released the following year.
 Commenting on the song, frontman Pizzorno said "robots can't experience emotion and being in the moment, whereas humans can, and that is the beauty that separates us".
 In December 2023, Kasabian announced a homecoming show at Victoria Park in Leicester, titled Summer Solstice II in July 2024.
 It follows the band's first performance at the park back in 2014, their first since 2016.

 On 21 February 2024, Kasabian announced their eighth studio album, Happenings and released "Call", the album's second single following "Algorithms".
 In an interview with Rolling Stone discussing their upcoming album, frontman Serge Pizzorno added "thinking about where we are with phone screens, us being able to create something that people can be a part of in the real world has got to be a positive.
-I’ve seen it in people’s faces at the shows, that need to experience something that just snaps you out for yourself, to feel a connection.
-Well, that’s Happenings".
+I've seen it in people's faces at the shows, that need to experience something that just snaps you out for yourself, to feel a connection.
+Well, that's Happenings".
 On 12 April 2024, Kasabian released the "summer-ready" single "Coming Back to Me Good".

 On 21 June 2024, the band released the last single from Happenings, "Darkest Lullaby".
 Just over a week later, they played a surprise set at Glastonbury Festival 2024 on the Woodsies stage.
 Happenings was released on 5 July 2024 to generally favourable reviews, with the album being described as "joyous" and "punchy".
 It debuted at No. 1 on the UK Albums Chart.

 2025–present: Act III

-On 22 September 2025, Kasabian released "Hippie Sunshine", the first single taken from their 9th album "Act III" which is set for release in Spring 2026.
+On 22 September 2025, Kasabian released "Hippie Sunshine", the first single taken from their upcoming ninth album, Act III, which is set for release in Spring 2026.
 Alongside this, the band announced their biggest London show set to take place at Finsbury Park on 4 July 2026.
+In February 2026, the band released a collaboration single with Calvin Harris, "Release the Pressure". on 2 April 2026, the second single from the album, "GREAT PRETENDER", was released.
+Two days later they performed both songs as the musical guest for the third episode of Saturday Night Live UK, hosted by Riz Ahmed.